influxdata/docs-v2/content/influxdb/cloud-serverless/reference/internals/storage-limits.md

 #### Potential solutions

-Consider storing new fields in a new [measurement](/influxdb/cloud-serverless/reference/glossary/#measurement).
+- Consider storing new fields in a new [measurement](/influxdb/cloud-serverless/reference/glossary/#measurement).
+To learn more, see [InfluxDB schema design recommendations](/influxdb/cloud-serverless/write-data/best-practices/schema-design/).
+- Customers with an annual or support contract can [contact InfluxData Support](https://support.influxdata.com) for a review of your database schema.

 ### Maximum number of tables reached